Hu Lie

-Hu Lie (胡烈; died 9 July 270), courtesy name Xuanwu (玄武) or Wuxuan (武玄), was a Chinese official of the state of Cao Wei during the Three Kingdoms period of China, and its successor state, Western Jin.
+Hu Lie (胡烈; died 9 July 270), courtesy name Xuanwu (玄武) (Note: per a Jin Zhugong Zan annotation in Zhong Hui's biography in vol.28 of Sanguozhi.
+Jin Zhugong Zan also recorded his brother Hu Fen's courtesy name as "Xuanwei", which matches the record in the latter's biography in Jin Shu.) or Wuxuan (武玄), (Note: per Hu Fen's biography in vol.57 of Book of Jin) was a Chinese official of the state of Cao Wei during the Three Kingdoms period of China, and its successor state, Western Jin.
 Serving under Sima Zhao and his son Sima Yan, Hu was best known for taking part in Cao Wei's invasion of Shu, where he joined Zhong Hui in slandering Deng Ai and later played a vital role in stopping Zhong's mutiny, and his death in Tufa Shujineng's rebellion.

 Background

 Hu Lie was from Anding Commandery.
 He was a younger brother of Hu Fen (胡奋; died March or April 288), and a son of Hu Zun (胡遵; died 12 August 256); Hu Fen and Hu Zun were also officials of Cao Wei.
+(Note: Of the trio, only Hu Fen had his own biography in vol.57 of Book of Jin.)
+Hu Zun had a total of six sons; among them, Hu Guang (胡广), Hu Zun and Hu Lie were the more famous ones.

 Service under Cao Wei

 During Zhuge Dan's rebellion, Hu Lie, as Administrator of Tai Shan, led 5,000 men to launch a sneak attack on Zhu Yi's baggage train and managed to burn down Zhu's supplies.
 Zhu was later executed by Sun Chen.

 Sometime between 17 April and 16 May 261, Hu, as Administrator of Xiangyang, reported that the Eastern Wu military officers Deng You (鄧由) and Li Guang (李光) were planning to lead 18 units to defect to Wei, and had already sent their subordinates Zhang Wu (張吳) and Deng Sheng (鄧生) across the border.
 Upon receiving the news, Sima Zhao and the Wei imperial court ordered Wang Ji, then General Who Attacks the South, to mobilise the military units in all of Jing Province's commanderies, including Xiangyang, in preparation for a large-scale invasion of Eastern Wu with the aid of the defectors.
 Wang Ji was suspicious of Deng You's and Li Guang's intentions and warned Sima Zhao.
 As it turned out, Deng and Li were only pretending to defect.
+(Note: Wang Ji himself died shortly after this incident, in June that year.)